fredexed/crypto-funding-ops/README.md

 ### Dash Budget Vote Proposal Tracker
 https://dashnexus.org/leaderboard

-*Dash has a large budget of $1M+ allocated monthly to this program (10% of Dash’s block rewards are earmarked for this program, decreasing by 7% roughly every year).
-A formal proposal costs 5 Dash to open ($1000 USD at today’s rate, destroyed upon receipt).
-The fee is meant to discourage spam; many proposals include fee reimbursement as part of their budget.
-Only “masternodes” can vote on Dash proposals.
-Masternodes are individuals who host “full” wallets in exchange for money, which have more functionality than a “regular” wallet, and require locking 1000 Dash ($200K USD) in their wallet.
-Reputation plays a big role in who gets funded: applicants are encouraged to build a relationship with the community, demonstrate that they’re the right person for the job, and drum up support for their proposal in the pre-proposal forum.*
+*Dash has a large budget of $1M+ allocated monthly to this program (10% of Dash’s block rewards are earmarked for this program, decreasing by 7% roughly every year.
+Proposals receive funding if “Net Votes” (total 'Yes' minus total 'No' votes) exceeds 10% of all active masternodes.
+Reputation plays a big role in who gets funded: applicants are encouraged to build a relationship with the community, demonstrate that they’re the right person for the job, and drum up support for their proposal in the pre-proposal forum.
+You can check out [Dash Watch](https://www.dashwatch.org/) to see examples of funded proposals.*

-*Proposals receive funding if “Net Votes” (total 'Yes' minus total 'No' votes) exceeds 10% of all active masternodes.
-Funding is prioritized based on higher net votes and the amount requested.
-However, winning-but-not-funded proposals can remain active for another monthly cycle, and may be funded then.
-While there are no formal accountability requirements, [Dash Watch](https://www.dashwatch.org/) was created to provide more insight and monitoring into funded proposals.*

 ### The Stable Fund
 https://stable.fund/